EmilyRagan/senior-project/README.md

 # senior-project
-Senior Project for Capitol Technology University, Carbon and Plastic at Home Interactive This project is no longer in development, but the final product can be viewed and played at https://emilyragan.tech/seniorproject
+Senior Project for Capitol Technology University, Carbon and Plastic at Home Interactive.
+This project is no longer in development, but the final product can be viewed and played at https://emilyragan.tech/seniorproject

 ## Research Notes